geekodour/o/content/personal_lists/values.md

 This list came out of a mental exercise with myself, in which i tried to look inside and list things that sort of shape me.
 Some of the items might seem out of place, i need to come back to this and re-think what the hell does this bullshit even mean to me.

+> "These are my principles.
+If you don’t like them I have others." - Groucho Marx.

 -   Candor
 -   Empathy
 -   Humor